 Social banks aim to make their money work for positive social impact.

 HOW CAN THE EIF HELP?

-The EIF takes cornerstone investments in the social impact funds that invest in social enterprises.
-We also guarantee part of banks’ loan portfolios to encourage lending to businesses with positive social impact.
+The EIF offers programmes that understand that social goals can be compatible with financial success.
+We take cornerstone investments in impact funds and other providers of finance that back social entrepreneurs delivering impact and return.
+We also guarantee a portion of banks’ loan portfolios to encourage lending to businesses with positive social impact.

 Female prisoners struggle to reintegrate into society, but Immacolata Carpiniello, Manager of Neapolide Cooperativa Sociale knew she could change that.
 “I wanted to bring together two vulnerable realities: women in jail and small coffee producers from the south.”
 In 2010, she founded the Lazarelle cooperative in Pozzuoli, Napoli, in southern Italy to create a coffee roaster inside the jail premises and run the whole production line from there.
 A new bistro opening in 2018 will create jobs for six detainees and three more persons.
 “Typically, female prisoners only have access to activities such as sewing, reading and decoupage,” explains Immacolata, “with us, they’re acquiring skills, learning a profession and improving their employability”. → with an EaSI Social Entrepreneurship guarantee.